jxcksonli/RestaurantPage/README.md

 # RestaurantPage
-- A restaurant page created using JavaScript
+- A restaurant page created using JavaScript practicing DOM manipulation